waterlandlab/CluBCpG/docs/source/index.rst

 CluBCpG supports both paired-end and single-end data and any read-length.
 However, a read length of at least 100 base-pairs is recommended

-CluBCpG is written 100% in Python.
+CluBCpG is written 100% in Python, but CluBCpG requires no knowledge of python (or any programming language) to use.

 CluBCpG was created to be primarily utilized as command line based tools, but it does provide a few APIs which may be useful on their own for researchers.
 Those APIs are documented in :doc:`API`.